Delhi's weekly markets to re-open from Monday : CM Arvind Kejriwal | english.lokmat.com

 Delhi's weekly markets to re-open from Monday : CM Arvind Kejriwal

-Delhi chief minister Arvind Kejriwal on Saturday that weekly markets in the national capital will be allowed to reopen from Monday stating that his government is concerned about the livelihoods of people.
+Delhi Chief Minister Arvind Kejriwal on Saturday announced that weekly markets in the national capital will be allowed to reopen from Monday stating that his government is concerned about the livelihoods of people.

-Delhi chief minister Arvind Kejriwal on Saturday that weekly markets in the national capital will be allowed to reopen from Monday stating that his government is concerned about the livelihoods of people.
+Delhi Chief Minister Arvind Kejriwal on Saturday announced that weekly markets in the national capital will be allowed to reopen from Monday stating that his government is concerned about the livelihoods of people.

 At the same time, he urged people to follow appropriate COVID guidelines once the markets open.